muratk3n/thirdwave/en/README.md

 ---

 Did not like *Tenet*.
-Tries to be cerebral but fails to entertain, it's a bit dull too. *Total Recall* or, hey, *Inception* level, lots-o-curves mystery is one thing, this is another.
+Tries to be cerebral but fails to entertain, it's a bit dull too. *Total Recall* or, hey, *Inception* level mystery is one thing, this is another.

 ---